KDE/digikam-doc/batch_queue/metadata_tools.rst

 Image Quality Sort
 ------------------

 This tool parse your items to assign a **Pick Label** automatically depending of the aesthetic value of the contents.
-You can use the full automated solution based on depp-learning engine (recommended), or use a manual settings for each criterias.
+You can use the full automated solution based on deep-learning engine (recommended), or use a manual settings for each criteria.
 These settings are fully explained in the :ref:`Setup Quality <imgqsort_settings>` section from this manual.

 .. figure:: images/bqm_metadata_quality.webp
     :alt: